peter-yanase/toolbox_to_desktop/README.md

 # toolbox_to_desktop

-This is a simple script that exports desktop entries from a toolbox on Fedora Silverblue.
+This is a simple script that exports desktop entries from a toolbox to the desktop on Fedora Silverblue.

 ## How to use

 1. Run the script.
 2. Search for application(s).
-3. Restart system.
+3. Restart the system.

 ## Notes

-1. The container name is set to the default value on Silverblue 37: `fedora-toolbox-37`, if your toolbox has a different name, change the variable in the script.
+1. The container name is set to the default value on Silverblue 38: `fedora-toolbox-38`, if your toolbox has a different name, change the variable in the script.
 (See the line with the comment.)
 2. If a launcher does not work, open the generated `.desktop` file in `~/.local/share/applications/` and try modifying it some more.
 For example, you could try changing `dbusactivatable` or `terminal` to `false`.

 ## History